pederz/Face-Image-Occlusions/README.md

 ## Example
-This example is adding mask and glasses occlusions to biometric samples, with showing the occlusion variables and real and synthetic sample.
+This example is adding mask and glasses occlusions to biometric samples, showing the occlusion variables and real and synthetic sample.
 ````
 mask = 'mask.png'
 cap = ''